Cultural Immersion in China for West Point Cadets

 The Friendship Award seeks to inspire future American soldier-statesmen (cadets) to increase their understanding of their Russian and Chinese colleagues, and vice versa.
 MG Loeffke believes that one way to strengthen peace is to encourage West Point cadets to meet with the junior military leaders of other nations and build long-term personal relationships.

-To this end, General Loeffke’s vision is that American cadets write — in Russian or Chinese — about ways to improve Russian / Chinese-US national security relations, while Russian and Chinese cadets write — in English — about the same topic.
-Written submissions may be in any form — a true story, a work of fiction, a poem, an essay, a song — that demonstrates understanding and creative thinking about ways to bridge differences and bring peace.
+Previously, General Loeffke worked with American cadets to write — in Russian or Chinese — about ways to improve Russian / Chinese-US national security relations, while Russian and Chinese cadets write — in English — about the same topic.
+The written submissions could be in any form — a true story, a work of fiction, a poem, an essay, a song — that demonstrates understanding and creative thinking about ways to bridge differences and bring peace.
 The annual Friendship Award is presented to those whose written expression makes evident a dedication to the ideals of building friendships between peoples.

 To join General Loeffke and his vision, click here.